asdkazmi/AI-Movies-Recommendation-System-K-Means-Clustering/README.md

 5. userRequestedFor
 #### 1. dataEngineering
-Import it as `from Modules.dataEngineering import dataEngineering` dataEngineering is a class which will be used to prepare data for k-means clustering model create instance of dataEngineering as
+Import it as `from Modules.dataEngineering import dataEngineering`

+**Purpose**: dataEngineering is a class which will be used to prepare data for k-means clustering model

+Create instance of dataEngineering as
 ```
 YOUR_VAR_NAME = dataEngineering()
 ```
+- Arguments: _No_
 ##### Attributes:
 - **users** -> Default: None | It will be a list of users IDs in descending order.
 - **users_movies_list** -> Default: None | It will be list of strings where each string will contain user movies separated by comma ",".